Grants: Frequently Asked Questions

 Q: What is the maximum grant my organization can apply for?

-A: The maximum grant that an organization can apply for is $300,000 per project, unless otherwise specific by the grant stream.
-It is more useful to think in terms of applying for what your organization needs rather than applying for the maximum.
+A: It is more useful to think in terms of applying for what your organization needs rather than applying for the maximum.
 If you have specific questions about the amount of your particular request, feel free to contact us.

 Q: Does the Foundation fund salary and administration costs?

-A: Yes, the Foundation will fund salary and administration costs for hiring new staff or extending the existing hours of current staff required to carry out the project.
+A: Yes, the Foundation funds salary and administration costs for hiring new staff or extending the existing hours of current staff required to carry out the project.
 A reasonable proportion of management staff time for supervision will also be considered.